scality/Zenko/docs/docsource/reference/object_operations/multi-object_delete.rst

      </Object>
    </Delete>

-As versioning is enabled on the bucket, Zenko does not delete the object, instead adding a delete marker.
+Because versioning is enabled on the bucket, Zenko does not delete the object, instead adding a delete marker.
 The response indicates that a delete marker was added (the DeleteMarker element in the response has a value of true) and the version number of the added delete marker.

 .. code::